JOIN NOW for exclusive pricing & express shipping

 Label languageNon-English packaging or carton information

-Clinical use settingRetina practice or ophthalmology clinic workflow
+Use settingRetina clinic or ophthalmology treatment workflow

 Safety, Contraindications, and Monitoring